Swap Peychaud's Bitters with Angostura Bitters, Suze Bitters, Boker's Bitters, Old Fashioned Bitters Company, and Old Forester Hummingbird Bitters.

 It is one of the primary bitters to use in classic cocktails, with its natural botanical ingredients such as clove, cinnamon, allspice, and nutmeg.

-The bitters have a rich texture and a robust flavor that adds complexity and an intriguing herbal element to drinks.
+The bitters have a rich texture and a strong flavor that adds complexity and an intriguing herbal element to drinks.

 It can substitute for Peychaud's Bitters in recipes for improved balance, as it highlights gin notes between the foundation of citrus and spices present in your cocktail.

-While still adding depth to the flavor profile that you are aiming for, Old Foertser Hummingbird will lend itself perfectly to both strong-flavored drinks and delicate juleps alike.
+While still improving the flavor that you are aiming for, Old Foertser Hummingbird will lend itself perfectly to both strong-flavored drinks and delicate juleps alike.